What is infertility?

-Certain inherited (genetic) diseases can cause low or no sperm production or sperm that can’t swim or fertilize a woman’s eggs.
+Certain inherited (genetic) diseases can cause low or no sperm production or sperm that have decreased mobility.

 Rarely, infertility results from a hormone deficiency.
 Luteinizing hormone (LH) and follicle-stimulating hormone (FSH) cause the testes to produce testosterone and sperm.
 The pituitary gland, located in the brain, makes these hormones.
 Any condition that lowers LH and FSH levels, such as a pituitary tumor, can result in low or no sperm production and low blood testosterone levels.

 In 30 to 40 percent of men with infertility, the cause cannot be found.
-But, these men usually have abnormal sperm (for instance, sperm that are slow moving, deformed, or low in number).
+But, these men usually have abnormal sperm (for instance, sperm that are slow moving, abnormal in shape, or low in number).